 - 8.1 The assessments outlined in this paper and costing of options demonstrates that the most cost effective and logical option to take forwards is: Option 3 Relife Unit 2B.

 - 8.2 The scope of this investment is:

 - Ventilation system upgrade to comply with BS ISO 21789

 - Cab internal integrity repair

-- Gas detector upgrade
+- · Gas detector upgrade

-- Outer cab integrity roof and cladding
+- · Outer cab integrity roof and cladding

 - Replace combustion exhaust

 - Combustion intake upgrade

 - Replace roof and remove degraded Galbestos cladding

 - 8.3 In addition to this, there is work proposed to ensure availability of all four Avons which is outlined in the table below.
 This work is baseline funded through various themes as described below.

-Work Proposed Reason Estimated Cost (18/19) Funding Position Replacement of the unit control systems and fue The fuel governors on St Fergus Plant 1 are the original 1970s equipment.
-Spares Funded - Cvber governor system. can't be obtained and repairing failed - 5 governors is becoming a major problem that causes long outages.
+Work Proposed Reason Estimated Cost (18/19) Funding Position Replacement of the unit control systems and fuel governor system.
+The fuel governors on St Fergus Plant 1 are the original 1970s equipment.
+Spares can't be obtained and repairing failed governors is becoming a major problem that causes long outages.
 Other 1970s Avon units have had up to four governor upgrades throughout their life.
 The control system and fuel governor account for 75% of trips on Plant 1 in the last five years.
-Installation of modern Lack of proper fuel gas treatment was Funded - fuel gas conditioning highlighted as a causal factor of the Asset systems. generator in 2013. nealth Refurbishment of the oil This is the cause of 10% of Plant 1 trips in Funded - supply systems. the last five years.
-Two major lube oil Asset pump failures have resulted in outages Health Minor algoridad works This would be done for action numbers Fundad This would be done for safety purposes Fundea - (e.g. cab lignung). while a Unit is on outage.
-Asset Health Minor cab structure This would be done for safety purposes Funded - works due to corrosive while a Unit is on outage.
-Asset environment Health
+Funded - Cyber Installation of modern fuel gas conditioning systems.
+Lack of proper fuel gas treatment was highlighted as a causal factor of the catastrophic failure of Unit 1D gas generator in 2013.
+Funded - Asset Health Refurbishment of the oil supply systems.
+This is the cause of 10% of Plant 1 trips in the last five years.
+Two major lube oil pump failures have resulted in outages lasting 6 weeks and 8 weeks on Unit 1A.
+Funded - Asset Health Minor electrical works (e.g. cab lighting).
+This would be done for safety purposes while a Unit is on outage.
+Funded - Asset Health Minor cab structure works due to corrosive environment This would be done for safety purposes while a Unit is on outage.
+Funded - Asset Health